Rosemary Spices: How to Use, Store & Benefit from This Versatile Herb

 Rosemary (Rosmarinus officinalis) is native to the Mediterranean region and has been used since ancient times.
 It's not just a spice—it's a symbol of remembrance and friendship in many cultures.
 But beyond its cultural significance, rosemary is packed with health benefits and culinary versatility.

 The key compounds in rosemary include rosmarinic acid, which has antioxidant properties, and essential oils like cineole and camphor, which contribute to its strong scent and flavor.
-These compounds also make rosemary useful in aromatherapy and natural remedies.
+According to the National Institutes of Health (NIH), these compounds also make rosemary useful in aromatherapy and natural remedies.

 How to Store Rosemary Spices